GoogleChrome/web.dev/src/site/content/en/blog/compat2021-holiday-update/index.md

 Contributions to browser engines are made not only by browser vendors, but also others in the web community.
-For this project, we particularly want to thank Igalia for [their involvement](https://www.igalia.com/2021/11/12/New-Interoperability-Milestones.html) and their continued work to improve the scores.
+For this project, we particularly want to thank Igalia for [their involvement](https://www.igalia.com/2021/11/12/New-Interoperability-Milestones.html) and continued work to improve the scores.
 Igalia has contributed to improving all five focus areas of Compat 2021.

 On [wpt.fyi](https://wpt.fyi/), the test results dashboard, there’s now a [filtered test results view](https://wpt.fyi/results/?label=master&label=experimental&product=chrome&product=firefox&product=safari&aligned&q=label%3Ainterop-2021)
-([permalink](https://wpt.fyi/results/?q=label%3Ainterop-2021&run_id=5629744973348864&run_id=5117500464300032&run_id=5734588178497536)) showing all of the tests included in Compat 2021, and also views for [Chrome](https://wpt.fyi/results/?diff&filter=ADC&q=label%3Ainterop-2021&run_id=5738932147847168&run_id=5629744973348864), [Firefox](https://wpt.fyi/results/?diff&filter=ADC&q=label%3Ainterop-2021&run_id=5644039006191616&run_id=5117500464300032), and [Safari](https://wpt.fyi/results/?diff&filter=ADC&q=label%3Ainterop-2021&run_id=5739124314079232&run_id=5734588178497536) comparing the results to our last update in July.
+([permalink](https://wpt.fyi/results/?q=label%3Ainterop-2021&run_id=5629744973348864&run_id=5117500464300032&run_id=5734588178497536)) showing all of the tests included in Compat 2021, and also views for [Chrome/Edge](https://wpt.fyi/results/?diff&filter=ADC&q=label%3Ainterop-2021&run_id=5738932147847168&run_id=5629744973348864), [Firefox](https://wpt.fyi/results/?diff&filter=ADC&q=label%3Ainterop-2021&run_id=5644039006191616&run_id=5117500464300032), and [Safari](https://wpt.fyi/results/?diff&filter=ADC&q=label%3Ainterop-2021&run_id=5739124314079232&run_id=5734588178497536) comparing the results to our last update in July.